On this page:

 Invasive plants and animals are one of the main threats to wetland values.
-The impact of rabbits, foxes, pigs and carp on wetlands is outlined in four flyers.
+The impact of rabbits, foxes, pigs and carp on wetlands is outlined in 4 flyers.

 Vegetation recovery in inland wetlands

-A Decision Support Tool (DST) has been developed to help wetland managers determine whether proposed plans to re-establish native vegetation in a wetland are likely to be successful.
+Decision Support Tool (DST) has been developed to assist wetland managers in rehabilitating wetlands

 Vulnerability assessment and adaptation potential of coastal wetlands

-More information and the reports are available from the Arthur Rylah Institute.
+More information and reports are available from the Arthur Rylah Institute.

-Wetland Tender is a market based instrument used in Victoria to assess and compare proposed works to improve condition of wetlands on private land.
-It identifies projects that represent the best value for money, while ensuring that the wetlands in the best condition and/or supporting threatened species or vegetation communities get priority for funding.
+Wetland Tender is a market-based instrument used in Victoria to assess and compare proposed works to improve the condition of wetlands on private land.
+It identifies projects that represent the best value for money while ensuring that the wetlands are in the best condition and supporting threatened species or vegetation communities get priority for funding.